-My GitLab page hosts some of the software packages I have released in conjunction with some of my computational research.
+My GitLab page hosts software packages I have released in conjunction with some of my computational research.
 Below are some brief descriptions:

-For some of my work on entangled polymer dynamics in spatially inhomogeneous environments I extended the HOOMD-blue molecular dynamics simulation package to allow for Monte Carlo moves to change polymer chain connectivity.
-This feature is a staple of using LAMMPS to rapidly equilibrate polymer systems; with my contribution this can now be used in a GPU-accelerated environment
+For some of my work on entangled polymer dynamics in spatially inhomogeneous environments I extended the HOOMD-blue molecular dynamics simulation package to allow for Monte Carlo moves that change polymer chain connectivity.
+This feature is a staple of using LAMMPS to rapidly equilibrate polymer systems; with my contribution this can now be used in a GPU-accelerated environment.

-As part of the Syracuse soft matter group’s “Introduction to Computational Research” seminar series, I have publicly posted some lecture slides:
+Slides for a two-part presentation I gave as part of the Syracuse soft matter group’s “Introduction to Computational Research” seminar series:

 Introduction to git